London True Wage: Real Pay After Commute and Work Costs

 The London trade-off

-For many workers, London’s salary premium is real but incomplete.
-Office attendance often means higher weekly travel spend, more lunch and convenience costs, and a bigger time penalty if the commute is long.
-That is why the right question is not “Is the salary bigger?” but “What is left per real hour after the job takes its share?”
+For many workers, London's salary premium is real but incomplete.
+Office attendance typically means a season ticket or daily travelcard, higher lunch and convenience spend, and a meaningful time penalty for every journey.
+The right question is not "Is the salary bigger?" but "What is left per real hour after the job takes its share?" — and in London, that answer is often significantly smaller than the headline number implies.

 How to evaluate a London offer properly

-Useful next steps: Remote vs Office True Wage, Commute Time Impact and Cost of Working Breakdown.
+Useful next steps: Remote vs Office True Wage, UK True Wage Index, Commute Time Impact and Cost of Working Breakdown.

 MetricLatest reference pointWhy it matters for true wage

-Median monthly pay benchmark£3,031Higher headline pay creates a London premium, but not a guaranteed real-pay premium.
+Median monthly pay (PAYE RTI)£3,031Higher headline pay creates a London premium, but not a guaranteed real-pay premium.

-Average time saved when working from home56 minutes per dayHybrid days can add back meaningful personal time without changing gross salary.
+Average time saved working from home56 minutes per dayHybrid days return personal time without changing gross salary — one of the highest-value levers available.

-Residents able to reach the centre by public transport in 30 minutes22%Shows why access friction can remain high even in the UK’s largest labour market.
+Residents reaching the centre in 30 min by public transport22%Shows why access friction remains high even in the UK's largest labour market.

-Average time travelled per person per day in London54.8 minutesTravel time is one of the clearest reasons gross pay can feel thinner than expected.
+Average time travelled per person per day54.8 minutesTravel time is the clearest reason gross pay feels significantly thinner than expected.

 Use these figures alongside the calculator rather than as a replacement for personal assumptions.